hampoelz/Capacitor-NodeJS/README.md

 ```

 ## Configuration
 We can customize the NodeJS project directory.
 By default it is in the root of the Capacitor webdir.
-But it can be changed in the `capacitor.config.json` file so that the Capacitor- and the NodeJS- project are more separated:
+But it can be changed in the `capacitor.config.json` file so that the Capacitor- and the NodeJS- project are more separated.

 ```json
 {
   "plugins": {